 Under the Roche Agreement, we received additional upfront consideration of \$40.0 million from Roche.
 Roche will make annual research plan payments of \$1.0 million for each active research plan.
-Finally, adjustments were made to the option exercise fees, whereby targets that have progressed through GLP toxicology studies at the time of exercise now have option exercise fees of \$7.0 million to \$12.0 million and those progressed through Phase 1 trials have option exercise fees of \$20.0 million.
+Finally, adjustments were made to the option exercise fees, whereby targets that have progressed through standard good laboratory practice, or GLP, toxicology studies at the time of exercise now have option exercise fees of \$7.0 million to \$12.0 million and those progressed through Phase 1 trials have option exercise fees of \$20.0 million.